k-kapp/Box-Man/README.md

 Note that this is a work in progress, and is still a little rough around the edges.
 However, basic functionality is there (check TODO list, after the screenshots below, for information on bugs, missing features, etc.)

+The project is very easy to compile: all you need is visual studio, with support for C#.
+Open the sln file in the root directory, and compile.
+However, you will most likely need Monogame installed for visual studio.
+Note that I have included a compiled version in the zip file in the root (SokobanCompiled.zip).
+But there was some difficulty when I tried to run this executable on another computer - most likely because .NET framework 4.0 was not installed on that PC.

 <p align="center">
 <img src="ScreenshotGame.png" width="550">
 </p>